DimiTech/dimitech.github.io/_posts/2019-07-20-how-to-become-an-expert-part-1.md

 ## What programming language to choose?

 It doesn't matter that much.
-Don't overthink it, you're eventually going to learn multiple programming languages anyways.
+Don't overthink it, you're eventually going to learn multiple programming languages anyway.
 **Just pick one and learn it extremely well before moving on.**

 Here are the important things to consider when picking a programming language: